jshwi/docsig/README.rst

         :param param3: ✖
         """
     <BLANKLINE>
-    E102: includes parameters that do not exist
+    E102: includes parameters that do not exist (params-do-not-exist)
     <BLANKLINE>
     1